-The Pensions Regulator's code of practice on MNTs/MNDs does not specify exactly how trustees must comply with the legislation.
+The Pensions Regulator has published a code of practice and related guidance on MNTs/MNDs.
+This does not specify exactly how trustees must comply with the legislation.
 However, the Regulator does expect trustees to consider three principles - proportionality, fairness and transparency - in deciding how to comply.
 The code of practice also encourages trustees to record the steps they have taken to comply with the law.